 The move to Virginia Key elicited ire from nearby residents and local promoters alike.
 Following a tumultuous 2019 edition, Ultra's organizers had cited a "simply not good enough" festival experience among their main reasons for pursuing a venue outside of Miami

 The item is set for vote on June 27th, 2019.
-The 2020 edition of Ultra Music Festival is slated to take place from March 27th-29th.
+Official dates have not been announced for the 2020 edition of Ultra Music Festival.
+For more information or to purchase tickets, visit the event website.